openvstorage/ovs-documentation/Administration/usingthegui/README.md

 the Dashboard:

 -   vPools: The vPool panel list all the vPools crated in the Open vStorage Cluster.
 For each vPool a summary of the Storage Routers serving the vPool displayed.
--   Open vStorage Backends (Optional): The Open vStorage Backend panel displays all registered Open vStorage Backends and their status.
+-   Open vStorage Backends: The Open vStorage Backend panel displays all registered Open vStorage Backends and their status.
+By default only the Global backends will be shown.
 -   vDisk Statistics: The vDisk Statistics panels lists the average on IOPS, Read and Write Speed and Cache Hits over 5 seconds summarized for all vDisks in the Custer.
 The values are updated automatically